couchbase/query/README.md

         $ cd ~/sample_build/

-6. First run the cbq-engine executable using the –datastore “<directory path>”  -namespace <name of subdirectory it is in> &(here the ampersand is used to run the  process in the background and get the prompt back :
+6. First run the cbq-engine executable using the –datastore “<directory path>”  -namespace <name of subdirectory the data is in. ( here the ampersand can be used to run the process in the background and get the prompt back) :

-        $ ./cbq-engine -datastore "/Users/isha/sample_build/tutorial" -namespace data &
+        $ ./cbq-engine -datastore "$HOME/sample_build/tutorial" -namespace data

-7. Then run the cbq executable.
+7. Then run the cbq executable in a new terminal.
 This should give you the N1QL command line interface shell.

         $ ./cbq
         cbq> select * from tutorial;